UTSC Commons Magazine Editorial Design System

 The Design Process & Delivery

-I led the foundational design and structural architecture, working in close partnership with the creative director, the production designer and editorial team to ensure the visual system was fully integrated with the content strategy.
+I led the foundational design, working closely with the creative director and editorial team to ensure the visual system was fully integrated with the content strategy.

 • Collaborative Content Creation: I closely worked with the editorial team including a few workshops to define the publication’s sections and "voice."
 Together, we identified how to structure stories to move from high-level academic concepts to human-interest narratives.

-• Editorial Information Architecture: I engineered a robust grid system and modular layout that allowed for visual variety.
-This provided a consistent "home" for different story lengths—from quick community highlights to immersive feature stories showcasing university breakthroughs.
+• Editorial Information Architecture: I developed a grid system and modular layout that allowed for visual variety while giving the publication a consistent structure, a reliable framework for everything from quick community highlights to long-form feature stories.

-• Visual Synthesis of Academic Work: I curated a visual language that used bold typography and sophisticated information design to make academic achievements accessible.
-By utilizing creative art direction and strategic layouts, we transformed dense subject matter into visually stimulating narratives that invited the reader in.
+• Visual Synthesis of Academic Work: I developed a visual language using bold typography and considered information design to make academic achievements feel accessible and worth reading, not just worth filing.

 The Outcome